Hoosiers (film)

 Hoosiers (released in some countries as Best Shot) is a 1986 American sports drama film written by Angelo Pizzo and directed by David Anspaugh in his feature directorial debut.
-It tells the story of a small-town Indiana high school basketball team that enters the state championship.
-It is inspired in part by the Milan High School team who won the 1954 state championship.
+It tells the story of a small-town Indiana high school basketball team and its journey to the state championship finals.
+It is inspired in part by the Milan High School team who won the 1954 state championship against Muncie Central High School.

 Gene Hackman stars as Norman Dale, a new coach with a spotty past.
-The film co-stars Barbara Hershey and Dennis Hopper, whose role as the basketball-loving town drunk earned him an Oscar nomination.
+The film co-stars Barbara Hershey and Dennis Hopper, whose role as the basketball-loving town drunk earned him an Academy Award nomination.
 Jerry Goldsmith was also nominated for an Academy Award for his score.
 In 2001, Hoosiers was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

 In 1951, Norman Dale arrives in rural Hickory, Indiana.
 His old friend, high school principal Cletus Summers, has hired him as the civics and history teacher and as head basketball coach.

 The townspeople, passionate about basketball, are disappointed that Hickory's best player, Jimmy Chitwood, has left the team following the death of the previous coach, who had been a surrogate father to Jimmy.
-At a meet-and-greet, Dale tells the townspeople he used to coach college basketball.
-The next day, fellow teacher Myra Fleener warns Dale not to recruit Jimmy.
+At a meet-and-greet, Norman tells the townspeople he used to coach college basketball.
+The next day, fellow teacher Myra Fleener warns Norman not to recruit Jimmy.
 She is encouraging Jimmy to focus solely on his studies so that he will have a future away from Hickory.

 The small school has only seven players.
-At the first practice, Dale dismisses Buddy Walker for rudeness, causing another player, Whit Butcher, to walk out in protest.
-Dale begins drilling the others (Rade Butcher, Merle Webb, Everett Flatch, Strap Purl, and equipment manager Ollie McLellan) with fundamentals and conditioning but no scrimmages or shooting, much to the Huskers' dismay.
-Whit later apologizes to Dale and rejoins the team.
+At the first practice, Norman dismisses Buddy Walker for rudeness, causing another player, Whit Butcher, to walk out in protest.
+Norman begins drilling the others (Rade Butcher, Merle Webb, Everett Flatch, Strap Purl, and equipment manager Ollie McLellan) with fundamentals and conditioning but no scrimmages or shooting, much to the Huskers' dismay.
+Whit later apologizes to the coach and rejoins the team.

-Dale instructs the Huskers to pass four times before shooting.
+Norman instructs the Huskers to pass four times before shooting.
 During the season opener, Rade disobeys and repeatedly makes baskets without passing first.
-Dale benches him for the rest of the game, even when Merle fouls out, leaving only four Huskers on the floor.
-In a subsequent game, when a rival player jabs Dale in the chest during an on-court argument, Rade jumps to his defense and hits the player.
-During the altercation, Principal Summers, acting as assistant coach, suffers a mild heart attack.
-Dale further erodes community support by employing a slow, defensive style that does not immediately produce results.
-Dale also loses his temper on court and gets ejected from two games.
+The coach benches him for the rest of the game, even when Merle fouls out, leaving only four Huskers on the floor.
+In a subsequent game, when a rival player jabs Norman in the chest during an on-court argument, Rade jumps to his defense and hits the player.
+During the altercation, Cletus, acting as assistant coach, suffers a mild heart attack.
+Norman further erodes community support by employing a slow, defensive style that does not immediately produce results.
+The coach also loses his temper on court and gets ejected from two games.

-With Summers laid up, Dale asks former Husker Wilbur "Shooter" Flatch, Everett's alcoholic father, to be his assistant coach, with the requirement that Shooter be sober during all games and practices.
-Shooter agrees, on the condition that Dale not get ejected from any more games.
-Dale's choice of Shooter confounds the town and embarrasses Everett.
+With Cletus laid up, Norman asks former Husker Wilbur "Shooter" Flatch, Everett's alcoholic father, to be his assistant coach, with the requirement that Shooter be sober during all games and practices.
+Shooter agrees, on the condition that Norman not get ejected from any more games.
+The choice of Shooter confounds the town and embarrasses Everett.